 Students may not transport other students in their vehicles during the school day without permission from the office.
-Students who transport students off school grounds during the school day without permission from the office will lose driving privileges.
+Students who transport students off school grounds during the school day without permission from the office will lose driving privileges and/or receive an all day Knight Crew (ISS).

-1st Violation: Loss of Driving Privileges for (2) two weeks 2nd Violation: Loss of Driving Privileges for (9) nine weeks

-3rd Violation: Loss of Driving Privileges for the remainder of the current school year
+1st Violation: Loss of Driving Privileges for (2) two weeks2nd Violation: Loss of Driving Privileges for (9) nine weeks3rd Violation: Loss of Driving Privileges for the remainder of the current school year